kubernetes/kops/docs/cli/kops_create_cluster.md

-      --ipv6                                    Use IPv6 for the pod network (AWS only) --kubernetes-feature-gates strings        List of Kubernetes feature gates to enable/disable --kubernetes-version string               Version of Kubernetes to run (defaults to version in channel) --network-cidr string                     Network CIDR to use
+      --ipv6                                    Use IPv6 for the pod network (AWS only) --kubernetes-feature-gates strings        List of Kubernetes feature gates to enable/disable --kubernetes-version string               Version of Kubernetes to run (defaults to version in channel) --master-count int32                      Number of masters.
+Defaults to one master per master-zone --master-image string                     Machine image for masters.
+Takes precedence over --image --master-public-name string               Domain name of the public Kubernetes API --master-security-groups strings          Additional precreated security groups to add to masters.
+      --master-size string                      Machine type for masters
+      --master-tenancy string                   Tenancy of the master group (AWS only): default or dedicated --master-volume-size int32                Instance volume size (in GB) for masters --master-zones strings                    Zones in which to run masters (must be an odd number) --network-cidr string                     Network CIDR to use
       --network-id string                       Shared Network or VPC to use --networking string                       Networking mode.  kubenet, external, weave, flannel-vxlan (or flannel), flannel-udp, calico, canal, kube-router, amazonvpc, cilium, cilium-etcd, cni. (default "cilium")